Here are contributors that helped us to build the site in 1996 to 2007. Thank you all!

 Alice is a writer and environmental manager, originally trained as an engineer, who moved to Vancouver in 2004.
-Born in the far south west of England, she slowly migrated north through what she believes (now that she lives in Canada) to be a very small, but hilly, country, ending up in Yorkshire on the edge of Ilkley Moor, where she discovered she really didn’t like technical mountain biking AT ALL!
+Born in the far southwest of England, she slowly migrated north through what she believes (now that she lives in Canada) to be a very small, but hilly, country, ending up in Yorkshire on the edge of Ilkley Moor, where she discovered she really didn’t like technical mountain biking AT ALL!

-She believes, however, that cycle touring is the only way to have a great holiday and had toured in England, Ireland, Scotland, Wales, France and Spain before deciding that she couldn’t face another wet British winter.
+She believes, however, that cycle touring is the only way to have a great holiday and had toured in England, Ireland, Scotland, Wales, France, and Spain before deciding that she couldn’t face another wet British winter.

-This decision led to spending the end of 2003 and beginning of 2004 cycling 2,000 miles round New Zealand’s south island.
+This decision led to spending the end of 2003 and beginning of 2004 cycling 2,000 miles around New Zealand’s south island.
 She is the stoker on a Dawes Kalantar tandem, piloted at speed by her husband, Mark, who bought the tandem when he had enough of getting cold at the top of hills, waiting for Alice to catch up.

 Jerry, a resident of Moon Township, Pennsylvania, is an avid mountain bicyclist and runner.
 He works as an occupational therapist.

 His interests include being outdoors, enjoying the natural environment that “we are so fortunate to have at our disposal.”